Naresh Chander Chaturvedi

-Naresh Chandra Chaturvedi (born 30 April 1928) is a writer and poet, predominantly writing in Hindi language.
+Naresh Chandra Chaturvedi (30 April 1928 – 29 November 1999) was an Indian writer, politician and poet, predominantly writing in Hindi language.
 He was born in Farrukhabad, Uttar Pradesh.
 He completed his M. A. in Hindi from the Jabalpur University.

 Chaturvedi was the member of Indian National Congress, and was elected to the 8th Lok Sabha from the Kanpur constituency.
 He was the general secretary of All India Congress Committee.
-In 1999, he was the member of National Commission for SC and ST.
+In 1999, he was the member of National Commission for SC and ST. Chaturvedi died in Kanpur on 29 November 1999, at the age of 71.